jordesign/wp-tithely/README.txt

 There are two ways you can insert your button.

 1. Insert the WP Tithely Widget into one of your sidebars.
-You can insert your Church ID and the text you would like the button to display.
+You can insert your Church ID and the text you would like the button to display, along with additional options for specifying a giving reason or amount.

 1. You can insert the button into your page content using the shortcode [tithely].
-It will use the Church ID and Button Text defined in the options above, unless you include the additional attributes outlined below: [tithely button="Donate Now" id="12345" amount="100" styling_class="button" give-to="Building Fund"]
+It will use the default Church ID and Button Text defined in the plugin settings, unless you include the additional attributes outlined below: [tithely button="Donate Now" id="12345" amount="100" styling_class="button" give-to="Building Fund"]

+= What additional attributes can I use with the shortcode? =
+<strong>button</strong> <br>
+	The text that will appear on the button

+<strong>id</strong>
+	Your Tithe.ly Church ID

+<strong>styling_class</strong>
+	Optionally include a CSS class (or classes) for styling

+<strong>amount</strong>
+	Optionally set a specific amount for the button

+<strong>giving-to</strong>
+	Optionally set a specific purpose the money will be given to

 = Is this secure? =
 Whilst Tithely processes payments securely - we recommend you only use the give button on a page that is protected with SSL encryption.
 It's pretty cheap to add and usually costs around $30-50 a year depending on the service.
 Talk to your hosting provider to find out more details about installing an SSL certificate.